almirredzic/termsynth/README.md

 * Play
 * Type `quit` to exit

+Patch can also be loaded by typing `read patchname` into termsynth command prompt.

 ### Loading multiple patches

 * When started, termsynth display the contents of the patch 0